Noncommutative coordinates for symplectic representations: Topology of the space of maximal representations

 There is a natural map from the $\mathcal{A}$-space to the $\mathcal{X}$-space.
 Under this map, the formula for the flip for $\mathcal{A}$-coordinates leads to a formula for the flip of the cross ratios in the $\mathcal{X}$-space (see Proposition~\ref{cross_ratio_flip}), which provides a noncommutative generalization of the well-known formula for the coordinate change of shear coordinates under a flip.

+In Fock--Goncharov~\cite{FG}, an interesting application of the $\mathcal{A}$-coordinates is that they can be used to write a natural Poisson structure on the $\mathcal{A}$-space.
+In the noncommutative setting this is harder, and we are not attempting to generalize this property here.
+But this might be an interesting question for future research.
+In~\cite{AOS} a double quasi Poisson bracket is constructed on the space of noncommutative weights of arcs of a directed graph embedded in a disk or cylinder.

-\subsection{Topology of the space of maximal representations}
+\section{Topology of the space of maximal representations}

 We now discuss the applications to the topology of the space of (framed) maximal representations.
 Let us point out that contrary to the space of positive representations or the Hitchin component, which are contractible, the space of maximal representations has nontrivial topology.
-In the case of maximal representations of fundamental groups of closed surfaces, the topology of the space of maximal representations has been studied using the theory of Higgs bundles in~\cite{ AC, BGPG, GPGM, Gothen}.
-These techniques do not apply easily to the case of maximal representations of fundamental groups of surface with punctures, in particular since we do not fix the holonomy along peripheral curves on the surface.
+For closed surfaces, the topology of the space of maximal representations has been studied using the theory of Higgs bundles in~\cite{ AC, BGPG, GPGM, Gothen}.
+These techniques do not apply easily to the case of maximal representations of fundamental groups of surfaces with punctures, in particular since we do not fix the holonomy along peripheral curves on the surface.

 Here we rely on Theorem~\ref{teo.intro.X_to_max} to determine topological properties of the space of maximal framed representations.
-Note that the positive locus of the $\mathcal{X}$-coordinates does not parameterize the space of framed maximal representations, but maps surjectively to it.
+Note that the positive locus of the $\mathcal{X}$-coordinates does not parametrize the space of framed maximal representations, but maps surjectively to it.
 The fibers of this surjection are complicated to describe, because they depend on the shape of the edge invariants.
 However, they are generically finite.

 There is a variant of~$\XplusDeltaTn$ from which we deduce a description of the space of maximal representations as the quotient of an $\OO(n)$-action, see Theorem~\ref{teo:holonomy-ZS}.
-To state the theorem we denote by $\Sym^+(n,\R)$ the space of positive definite symmetric matrices and let $\OO(n)$ act on it by conjugation on each factor:
+To state the theorem we denote by $\Sym^+(n,\R)$ the space of positive definite symmetric matrices and let $\OO(n)$ act on it by conjugation: